AnggaR96s/Reforestation/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## What do you call corn that joins the army?
+Kernel.